 - To make the dough: in a mixer fitted with the paddle attachment, combine all of the dough ingredients except the butter and mix until well combined.

 - Switch to a dough hook and knead to make a smooth, soft dough, adding in the pieces of butter as it kneads, around 5-7 minutes.
+Once all the butter is added, knead for another 7-10 minutes on medium speed.

 - Spread the dough with the stick of butter.
 Mix the brown sugar, cinnamon, nutmeg and salt and sprinkle it evenly over the dough.